STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    * * Property
      * Description
    * * ``hpx.threadpools.io_pool_size``
-     * The value of this property defines the number of OS-threads created for the internal I/O thread pool.
+     * The value of this property defines the number of OS threads created for the internal I/O thread pool.
    * * ``hpx.threadpools.parcel_pool_size``
-     * The value of this property defines the number of OS-threads created for the internal parcel thread pool.
+     * The value of this property defines the number of OS threads created for the internal parcel thread pool.
    * * ``hpx.threadpools.timer_pool_size``
-     * The value of this property defines the number of OS-threads created for the internal timer thread pool.
+     * The value of this property defines the number of OS threads created for the internal timer thread pool.

 The ``hpx.thread_queue`` configuration section